Benzo Detox Los Angeles

 How Long Does it Take to Detox From Benzos?

 You may be surprised to learn that benzo withdrawal is slightly different from alcohol withdrawal or another type of drug withdrawal.
 The impact of benzos can linger in the body, which means it can take your body longer to force the benzos out of your system.
 Therefore, it’s possible that you may not start to begin your benzo withdrawal process for several days from the time that you last consumed this substance.
 Whereas many other people can expect to spend approximately one week in benzo detox, you may need to spend more time in this type of program, depending on the severity of your addiction.
 This is something that your treatment team will coordinate with you regarding once you commit to treatment.
+In the context of substance abuse and its complexities, examining extreme cases, like was dahmer an alcoholic, can offer broader insights into the nature of addiction and its various manifestations.

 Medications Used During Benzo Detox